hewner/csse403/ClassOutline.md

         ssh erlang.rose-hulman.edu

     Use your EIT password.
-Don't add 'csse' - it may interfere with your connection.

 2.  start erlang with a long name

-        erl -name buffalo
+        erl -name buffalo@csse.rose-hulman.edu

     Note: your name should be UNIQUE - maybe your netid?